-The eligibility criteria for taking admission into PhD in Journalism and Mass Communication course is to have Bachelor's degree and Master's degree in Journalism/Mass Communication or related discipline with 50% minimum marks from a recognised university.
+The eligibility criteria for taking admission into the PhD in Journalism and Mass Communication course is to have a Bachelor's degree and a Master's degree in Journalism/Mass Communication or a related discipline with a minimum of 50% of total marks from a recognised university.
 Candidates also need to qualify for entrance exams.

-The average course fee for studying PhD in Journalism and Mass Communication is around INR 90,000-5,00,000 depending on the institution offering the course.
+The average course fee for studying a PhD in Journalism and Mass Communication is around INR 90,000- 5,00,000, depending on the institution offering the course.
 Some of the reputed colleges are ISBM University, SGT University, K.R.
-Mangalam University, Arka Jain University, Invertis University, LPU University, Amity University, Girijananda Chowdhury University.
+Mangalam University, Arka Jain University, Invertis University, LPU University, Amity University, and Girijananda Chowdhury University.

 PhD in Journalism and Mass Communication professionals can work in various roles in the media industry or can pursue academic profession as teachers and lecturers.
 The average salary can range between INR 5-15 LPA depending on the experience level.
 Some of the common job roles include Content Writer, PR Manager, News Reporter, News Editor, Senior Journalists, News Anchor, Associate Professor of Mass Communication, Lecturer and others.